 Overweight males over the age of 40 are prime candidates for sleep apnea.
 Their necks are generally thicker (over 17 inches) and there’s more soft tissue to collapse the airway.
 Sleep apnea is not just limited to the aging overweight male demographic.
 Recent studies have shown that the disease can affect thin males, women of all ages and body compositions and even young adults and children.
 If you, your spouse or a child snores or stops breathing, you run the risks of untreated sleep and oxygen deprivation.
 Unknowingly, you may be affecting your loved ones sleeping patterns as well by snoring loudly, gasping for air or waking with sudden gasps.
 Your body convulses to restart your involuntary life sustaining functions that can wake or disrupt your partner sleeping next to you.

-Call us today and Dr. Stern will evaluate your teeth, jaw alignment then fit you with an oral appliance.
+Call Jarrettsville Family Dental today and Dr. Stern will evaluate your teeth, jaw alignment then fit you with an oral appliance to stop sleep apnea and reduce snoring.
 Then it’s sweet dreams for you!